vmware-tanzu/tanzu-dev-portal/content/guides/azure-durable-functions/index.md

 3. If the status is `DONE`, we break out of the loop and complete the orchestration.

-4. While the status is not 'DONE' and loop continues, we create a timer and use `yield` to pause execution until the timer elapses.
+4. While the status is not `DONE` and loop continues, we create a timer and use `yield` to pause execution until the timer elapses.

 ## Unit Testing of the Monitor Orchestrator Function